windowcleaningne/site/covid19.md

 1. Reduce the number of daily cleans to 50% capacity for as long as COVID-19 presents a threat.
 1. Ensure that at all times, we adhere to any current Government guidance on social distancing.
+1. Our staff will wear Personal Protective Equipment (PPE) - face coverings, gloves and boots.
+1. Prevent any cross contamination: Sterilise gloves and shoes with industrial-grade disinfectant BEFORE and AFTER every clean.
+1. Contact each household individually via text message the night before a scheduled clean.

+# Our Request to You

+The safety of our staff and customer base is our primary concern.
+We would ask that, at this time:

+1. If you are self-isolating, suspected of having, or have Coronavirus (COVID-19) please CONTACT US IMMEDIATELY and we will postpone your clean.
+1. Cash payments are avoided.
+Wherever possible, please [pay online](/pay) or contact us to arrange a suitable alternative method.
+1. If you wish to postpone your clean, please contact us and we will postpone, free of charge.